How United used to train: 1960s

-With just days to go until the Manchester United players return for pre-season, we've been looking into what training used to be like through the decades.
+With Manchester United players returning to the Aon Training Complex ahead of the proposed return to competitive football, we've been looking into what training used to be like through the decades.

 Continuing on from Wilf McGuinness' insight into how the players were put through their paces in the 1950s, European Cup winning goalkeeper Alex Stepney is up next to shed light on how the men in between the sticks were trained in the 1960s - a time where the backpass rule didn't exist and where keepers had only just started to wear gloves.